 Lola’s Tapas Bar has been around since 2000 and is one of Hoboken’s top Spanish restaurants.

 The establishment offers 80 unique and mouthwatering Spanish dishes and 100 wines to accompany the meal.

 With delectable meals such as scallops with bacon on a sea of raspberry sauce and almonds, avocado stuffed with lobster and shrimp, to chicken cooked in whiskey sauce, there is something to satisfy your craving.

-A gorgeous antique fountain in the middle of the dining area, the Spanish decor, and intimate lighting add to the overall easygoing mood of the establishment.
+A gorgeous antique fountain sits in the middle of the dining area.
+The Spanish decor and intimate lighting give off that speakeasy vibe.

 1001 Washington St., Hoboken, NJ

 Elysian Cafe gives you a taste of history as one of the oldest continually operated restaurants and bars in Hoboken.